haski333/Netro/README.md

 ## Safety

 Let's also start talking a bit about the safety of **shared modules**
-As you saw in our coins system code snippet, we have our coins system inside **ReplicatedStorage**
+As you saw in our coins system code snippet, we have our coins system module inside **ReplicatedStorage**

 "So, what's the problem?"
 Well, that gives people the possiblity of stealing **server** code as everything inside **ReplicatedStorage** is, replicated😁!
 Including scripts...😔 and we don't really want that.